Gizmo199/spydr/README.md

 spydr.draw()
 ---
-This will draw the spydr debug console.
-You can change the position by setting `spydr.x` or `spydr.y` wherever you want.
-You can also call this function using `spydr_draw(x, y)`
+This will draw the spydr debug console at the bottom of the screen.

 spydr.enable_callstack()
 ---